GetStream/stream-chat-flutter/README.md

 }
 ```
 Of course you can change the `alert` object as you want.
 Just make sure it has the last three lines.

+To customize notifications on iOS you need to do it in the Notification service.

+There is no way of doing it using Dart code at the moment because of framework restrictions.

 ## Contributing